Mark Hughes: 2017–18

 Stoke made a poor start to the new season.
-Hughes came under intense scrutiny by supporters throughout the season, particularly after a 5–0 thumping by Chelsea, where Hughes rested several first team regulars to prepare for a home match against Newcastle United; Stoke also lost this game, resulting in calls for him to be sacked.
+Hughes came under intense scrutiny by supporters throughout the season, particularly after a 5–0 thumping by Chelsea, where Hughes rested several first team regulars to prepare for a home match against Newcastle United; Stoke also lost this game, resulting in calls for him to be dismissed.
 By January, Stoke had won only 5 of 22 games, occupying a place in the relegation zone with 20 points.
 Stoke's run of poor form included a demoralising 3–0 home defeat to West Ham United, where former player Marko Arnautović scored and celebrated in front of the home fans after having been sold in the summer, as well as several heavy defeats to clubs challenging for the top six positions, including a 7–2 away defeat to Manchester City and a 5–1 defeat to Tottenham Hotspur.

-After a 2–1 defeat in the FA Cup to League Two side Coventry City on 6 January 2018, Hughes was sacked.
-Stoke had the worst defensive record in the Premier League at the time of his sacking, having conceded a total of 47 goals, nine more than West Ham who had the second-worst record.
+After a 2–1 defeat in the FA Cup to League Two side Coventry City on 6 January 2018, Hughes was dismissed.
+Stoke had the worst defensive record in the Premier League at the time of his dismissal, having conceded a total of 47 goals, nine more than West Ham who had the second-worst record.
 This was in spite of several defensive signings being made in the summer of 2017, including the £18 million signing of Kevin Wimmer from Tottenham Hotspur, the £7 million permanent signing of Bruno Martins Indi, and the season-long loan of Chelsea defender Kurt Zouma.